buxtronix/am43/README.md

 ## Getting started

+Download this archive and unzip it to your Arduino installation's *libraries* folder, it should extract as its own sub-folder.
+Then (re)start the IDE.

+Open the example Sketch under *File -> Examples -> AM43Client -> MQTTBlinds*

-In the file *config.h*, configure your Wifi credentials and your MQTT server details.
+In the file tab *config.h*, configure your Wifi credentials and your MQTT server details.
 If your AM43 devices are not using the default pin (8888) also set it there.